-When Jesus introduced the Spirit to His disciples He used the name Helper.
+When Jesus introduced the Spirit to His disciples He used the name “Helper.”
 Just as we have a name most people know us by, so the Holy Spirit is most often called Helper.
-In Greek, the word is Paraclete, which means comforter, advocate, or counselor.
-It’s a name with layers of meaning and endless examples in history.
+In Greek, the word is paraclete, which means comforter, advocate, or counselor.
+It’s a name with layers of meaning.

 Jesus knew we, too, would face days or seasons of fear, great loss, and confusion when we have no idea what our next step should be.
 His eternal words of comfort are for you and me, His disciples today.

-As He said to them, He says to us: You will be okay because I will send you the Helper.
-“Let not your heart be troubled, believe in Me” (John 14:1).
-“I will not leave you as orphans, I will come to you” (John 14:18).
-“The Helper will be with you and in you…” (John 14:17).
+He said to them just as He says to us, You will be okay because I will send you the Helper: “Let not your heart be troubled, believe in God; believe also in me” … … “he dwells with you and will be in you” … “I will not leave you as orphans, I will come to you” (John 14:1, 17-18).

-Jesus wanted His disciples, and us, to hear His heart of love–I will not abandon you.
+Jesus wanted His disciples, and us, to hear His heart of love: I will not abandon you.
 I will not leave you alone and without help.
-“Believe Me,” He implored them, and us.
 Like the many times I reassured my little ones, “Mommy will be back.
 I promise.
 I will not abandon you.”
 So Jesus does the same with us.
 The Helper will be with you forever.

-Helper was not a new concept for the men and women who followed Jesus.
-Even nominal Jews, Gentiles, and other nationalities knew the stories of Israel’s famous King David who was helped by God.
-David, the author of most of the Psalms, cried out to God, “O Lord, be Thou my helper” (Psalm 30:10).
-He also reminded himself and his people, “God is my Helper; The Lord is the sustainer of my life” (Psalm 54:4).
-“The Lord is on my side as my helper” (Psalm 118:7).
+These were not new concepts for the men and women who followed Jesus.
+Even nominal Jews, Gentiles, and other nationalities knew the stories of Israel’s famous King David, who was helped by God.
+David, the author of most of the Psalms, cried out to God, “O Lord, be my helper!”
+(Psalm 30:10).
+He also reminded himself and his people, “God is my helper; The Lord is the upholder of my life” (Psalm 54:4) and, “The Lord is on my side as my helper” (Psalm 118:7).

 Sprinkled from Genesis to Revelation are a plethora of verses describing the help of the Lord for His people.
-Here is a list of some of the ways God helps us, His people.
+Here in this graphic is a list of some of the ways God helps us, His people.

 Why don’t we go to Him more quickly?

 Why?
-Because we have too many ways we can help ourselves first.
+Because we have too many ways we think we can help ourselves first.

-When I was parenting full time, I eagerly read all the best books on discipline, birth order, how to raise boys, how to raise girls, growing creative kids and more.
-But when all the advice didn’t work as promised I still preferred to ask a friend, often my husband, who didn’t have answers either.
+When I was parenting full time, I eagerly read all the best books on discipline, birth order, how to raise boys, how to raise girls, growing creative kids, and more.
+When all this advice didn’t work as promised, I often asked friends, or my husband, who didn’t have answers either.